 Feathers describes the two main methods for modifying legacy code as Edit and Pray and Cover and Modify.
 With an Edit and Pray technique we make changes, do manual testing and hope that we didn't break the system elsewhere.
 This is dangerous and can lead to unintended bugs sneaking through our manual testing.
 It can also lead to a testing ice cream cone anti-pattern appearing.
 The preferred Cover and Modify technique has us building tests over the code we need to change and then making our modifications to ensure our changes are safe.
 By putting a testing "vise" on our code, we are able to tell exactly which pieces of functionality have changed and which pieces haven't.

-This book was published over 15 years ago, but the principles and methods are just as applicable today as they were then.
+This book was published over a 15 years ago, but the principles and methods are just as applicable today as they were then.
 With the advent of DevOps happening after the book was published, it does not touch on the value of tests in DevOps practices.
 Building automated tests into legacy code allows us to run the tests in a pipeline and validate pull requests to protect our master branches and make releases safer.

 The book's main theme is that building tests and improving architecture for legacy code is a continual process.
 There may be intermediate steps where the code doesn't look as great, but the short term goal is to make it testable.
 Once the code is under test we can take further steps to clean up the code and use those tests to give us confidence as we go.
 We plan to bring these practices into future legacy code scenarios, apply them to the new code we write (to avoid creating legacy code) and use them to create better outcomes for the teams we work with.